-For clients, however, the key feature of social policymaking is unpredictability.
+For clients, however, the key feature of social policy making is unpredictability.
 Being a politically sensitive issue, there have been constant changes according to the current political landscape.
 Ferge (2010, p.
-21.) takes the example of three key pieces of legislation and the modifications thereof.
-The Social Act (Act III of 1993) was amended 58 times between the time it was adopted and March 2010, meaning nearly four amendments a year.
-The Child Protection Act (Act XXXI of 1997) was amended 41 times in 12 years, and the Family Support Act (Act LXXXIV of 1998) was amended 29 times in 10 years.
+21.) takes the example of three key pieces of legislation and modifications thereof.
+The Social Act (Act III of 1993) was amended 58 times between the time it was adopted and March 2010 - meaning nearly four amendments a year.
+The Child Protection Act (Act XXXI of 1997) was amended 41 times in 12 years, and the Family Support Act (Act LXXXIV of 1998) was amended 29 times in ten years.
 All of these amendments (128 altogether) were followed by the same number of changes in local ordinances and in implementation decrees for 3,200 local governments.
-No wonder that social policy measures are rarely taken into account by middle class Hungarian families when planning their future.
-On the other hand, poorer families are extremely vulnerable due to the fact that they are relying on subsidies of an ever-changing nature.
+It is no wonder that social policy measures are rarely taken into account by middle class Hungarian families when planning their futures.
+On the other hand, poorer families who rely on subsidies of an ever-changing nature are rendered extremely vulnerable.